defendtheweb/hackthis.co.uk/README.md

     ```

 3. Restart Apache to enable the new virtual host
-4. Import schema and testdata into MySQL
+4. Add a line to /etc/hosts mapping the virtual host to the local machine 127.0.0.1.
+    For example for the virtual host va.com use
     ```
+    sudo echo 127.0.0.1 va.com >> /etc/hosts
+    ```

+5. Import schema and testdata into MySQL
+    ```
     cd hackthis.co.uk
     mysql -u <username> -p<password> < schema.sql
     mysql -u <username> -p<password> < testdata.sql
     ```

-5. Configure paths in .htaccess.
+6. Configure paths in .htaccess.
 Change include_path to the path of your hackthis.co.uk/files/ directory, with trailing slash
     ```
     cp html/example.htaccess html/.htaccess
     nano html/.htaccess
     ```

-6. Create and configure config file.
+7. Create and configure config file.
 Change path to the path of your hackthis.co.uk directory, without trailing slash.
 Next set MySQL credentials to match those used in setup, database is `hackthis`.
 Facebook, twitter and lastfm API keys are not required but some features will not work correctly.
     ```
     cp files/example.config.php files/config.php
     nano files/config.php
     ```

-7. Create and set new folder privilages
+8. Create and set new folder privilages
     ```
     mkdir html/files/css/min
     mkdir html/files/css/min/light